NadaAlawadhi1/My-Pharmcy/README.md

 🌐 Backend Development (PHP + MySQL)

-⚠️ Note: Backend code is not included in this repository, but it is already partially implemented and will be integrated later.
+⚠️ Note: Backend code is not included in this repository but is partially implemented and will be integrated later.

-Backend Features Implemented
+Implemented Features

 RESTful API (PHP)